rbec276/rbec276.github.io/about.markdown

 # Hi, I'm Rebecca. 👋

-### I'm a mechanical engineer pursuing a new career in technical writing!
+### I'm a mechanical engineer pursuing a new career in IT!

 My goal is to learn new technologies and share with others through approachable and effective documentation.